 Good Food Bag:

-Please note that this area of our programming is intended as an education tool to enable independent persons with disabilties to become familiar with and learn more about making healthy choices - This is not intended as emergency food or as a substitute for the amazing and much needed work undertaken by the RFDA and other intiatives that provide emergency food to those most in need in our region.
+Please note that Good Food Bag is intended only as an education tool to enable independent persons with disabilities to become familiar with and learn more about making healthy choices.
+This is not intended as emergency food or as a substitute for the amazing and much needed work undertaken by other organizations that provide that specific service.

 Understanding Canada's Food Guide